expo/expo/docs/pages/versions/v33.0.0/sdk/in-app-purchases.md

 #### Returns

-A `Promise` that resolves with a `QueryResponse` containing `ItemDetails` objects in the results array.
+A `Promise` that resolves with an `IAPQueryResponse` containing `IAPItemDetails` objects in the results array.

 #### Example
 ```javascript